ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/msk/index.md

 ## Notes on Networking for MSK Connect

-In order for MSK Connect to connect to ClickHouse, your MSK cluster must be in a private subnet with a Private NAT connected for internet access.
+In order for MSK Connect to connect to ClickHouse, we recommend your MSK cluster to be in a private subnet with a Private NAT connected for internet access.
 Instructions on how to set this up are provided below.
+Note that public subnets are supported but not recommended due to the need to constantly assign an Elastic IP address to your ENI, [AWS provides more details here](https://docs.aws.amazon.com/msk/latest/developerguide/msk-connect-internet-access.html)

 1. **Create a Private Subnet:** Create a new subnet within your VPC, designating it as a private subnet.
 This subnet should not have direct access to the internet.
 1. **Create a NAT Gateway:** Create a NAT gateway in a public subnet of your VPC.
 The NAT gateway enables instances in your private subnet to connect to the internet or other AWS services, but prevents the internet from initiating a connection with those instances.